 She stood motionless for a beat, trying to make sense of what she was seeing.
 Pink and grey with scales and scabs all over its body, it lay flat on the ground, its lifeless eyes staring off into the distance.
 It looked as though a sick wolf had picked this spot, curled up and decided it was time to die.

 Sam approached the big animal carefully.
 It didn’t move.
 She watched its chest cavity for the slightest sign of movement.
 Nothing.
 It wasn’t alive, she concluded.
 It sure smelled like it was dead.

-Sam bent over it and gently touched its chest, checking to feel for a pulse, just in case.
+Sam bent over it and gently touched its chest, checking for a pulse, just in case.
 Her skin tingled like spiders were crawling all over her.
-Then she realized why.
-Its eyes had moved and it was now staring directly at her.
+She glanced around her, wondering why she suddenly felt uneasy.
+Then she saw it.
+The animal’s eyes had moved and it was now staring directly at her.

 Did you enjoy reading the first chapter of Fool’s Bluff?
 Please share this with your friends and family who would also like this story!